 - Start your process by researching schools that interest you.
-Some resources that might help you narrow down your list are the US News Education Rankings, GradSchools.com, Peterson’s, and Accredited Schools Online.
+Some resources that might help you narrow down your list are the U.S. News & World Report Best Colleges Rankings, GradSchools.com, Peterson’s, and Accredited Schools Online.

 - After deciding on schools, research their application process online.
-Each application has slight variations, but most require an official transcript, letters of recommendation, a personal statement, a copy of your resume, (link to resume page) and a score from a required admissions exam.
+Each application has slight variations, but most require an official transcript, letters of recommendation, a personal statement, a copy of your resume, and a score from a required admissions exam.

-- Once you’ve made a list of each school’s requirements and gathered the documents you need to apply, you can begin filling out the application.
+- Once you’ve made a list of each school’s requirements and gathered the documents you need to apply, you can begin filling out the applications.

-Visit the College of Graduate Studies for detailed information about APSU's graduate programs.
+Visit the APSU College of Graduate Studies for detailed information about APSU's graduate programs.